schollz/kolor/README.md

 5. stereo samples! because uncorrelated noise in both ears sounds awesome.

 at the end i was able to only compromise on a few things.

-### known bugs

-- retrig doesn't work (yet). there are a couple ways to implement it but i'm still waiting for an easy way.
-- delay doesn't work (yet). still need to work out supercollider buses.

 ### at a glance